 As sad as it is to say, people that use MDMA either do not care or feel that any “benefits” achieved from using this drug outweigh any possible harms.
 However, this is one of the trademark signs of any drug addiction and reflects the need for ecstasy addiction rehab.
 The user of dangerous and addictive substances lose focus on the things that matter in life and shift their focus to follow the trail down to a destructive end.

-However, there is even more to the possible dangers of MDMA.
+There is even more to the possible dangers of MDMA.
 People under the influence of this “love drug” are much more likely to make risky sexual decisions that they may later regret if they become pregnant or catch a disease.
-Furthermore, there are other long term implications of MDMA use:
+Furthermore, there are other long term implications of MDMA use, including:

-While there are not many deaths attributed directly to MDMA each year, the vast majority that occur are because of misrepresented MDMA.
+While there are not many deaths attributed directly to MDMA each year, the vast majority occur because of misrepresented MDMA.
 People at clubs and parties are notorious for passing off whatever they can as Ecstasy.
 If a person does manage consistently to get quality MDMA, addiction is a real threat to their well-being.
 They will begin to desire the empathy, artificial happiness, and overall good vibes that MDMA produces for its users.
 It is when they put the desire to feel the effects of the drugs above anything else that the grip of their MDMA addiction becomes apparent to those around them.